Best Western Plus Windsor Hotel in Americus, Georgia

 At Chattahoochee Bend State Park, you can find your inner spirit with a paddle down the Chattahoochee River.
 Chattahoochee Bend State Park has guided Hooch Hike and Paddles, as well as paddle-in camp sites for those who want to commune over night.

 If you want to find more traditional spirits, try one of Georgia's haunted hotels.
-Meet a little girl playing in the halls, a young bride-to-be mourning the death of her fiancé, or sit with a rich industrialist as he enjoys his favorite cigar overlooking the water.
+Meet a little girl playing in the halls in Americus, a young bride-to-be mourning the death of her fiancé in Augusta, or sit with a rich industrialist as he enjoys his favorite cigar overlooking the water on Jekyll Island.

-Georgia also has some wonderful cemetery tours where you can meet the "residents" — including Historic Oakland Cemetery in Atlanta, Riverside Cemetery in Macon, the Midway Museum Cemetery Tour in Midway and the Lantern Tour of Old City Cemetery in Sandersville — as well as some of the finest ghost tours in the country.
+Georgia also has some wonderful cemetery tours where you can meet the "residents" — including Historic Oakland Cemetery in Atlanta, Riverside Cemetery in Macon, and the Midway Museum Cemetery Tour in Midway — as well as some of the finest ghost tours in the country.